 The benefits of healthy wildlife populations and healthy ecosystems are far-reaching.
 Texas' booming outdoor recreation industry generates over $50 billion in revenues and directly supports more than 400,000 Texas jobs.
 Natural ecosystems filter our water, clean our air, protect the pollinators that support the state's agriculture, and provide food, fiber, and lumber for all Texans.
 One amazing example: bats provide an estimated $1.4 billion in benefits to the agriculture industry in Texas, by consuming insect pests and pollinating crops.

-"The Recovering America's Wildlife Act is one of the most exciting initiatives I've seen in 30 years of conservation," says, Janice Bezanson, executive director of Texas Conservation Alliance.
-"Please ask YOUR member of congress to co-sponsor H.R.
-3742!"
+"The Recovering America's Wildlife Act is one of the most exciting initiatives I've seen in 35 years of conservation," says, Janice Bezanson, executive director of Texas Conservation Alliance.
+"Please ask YOUR U.S. Senators to vote YES for S. 2372!"